USS Barry (DDG-52): 2013

 In late August 2013, she was ordered, alongside her sister ships Gravely, Mahan and Ramage to patrol the eastern Mediterranean Sea in response to rising rumors of an imminent military intervention in the Syrian civil war.

 2016

 In early 2016, Barry conducted a hull swap with Lassen, in which the two crews switched ships.
 Lassen operated out of Yokosuka, from 2005 to 2016.
 Barry completed midlife modernization prior to making the switch and was outfitted with Aegis Baseline 9, the latest combat system, which is capable of defensive and offensive operations against aircraft, cruise missiles, ballistic missiles, surface ships, submarines and shore targets.
 Barry also received a fully integrated bridge, quality-of-life upgrades, and advanced galley during refit.

 2020

 On 10 April and 24 April 2020, Barry transited the Taiwan Strait.

 2022

 In 2022, Barry was part of Carrier Strike Group 5 led by USS Ronald Reagan.
 Also deployed was sister ship USS Benfold and cruiser USS Chancellorsville.

 2023

-After forward deployment for nearly seven years, Barry moved to Everett, Washington where the ship will undergo routine maintenance.
+After forward deployment for six years, Barry moved to Naval Station Everett, where the ship underwent routine maintenance.
+In August 2023 Barry offered public tours as part of Seattle Fleet Week.